Vlad161/go-namedParameterQuery/README.md

 	connection, _ := sql.Open("mysql", "user:pass@tcp(localhost:3306)/db")
 	connection.QueryRow(query.GetParsedQuery(), (query.GetParsedParameters())...)

-When defining your struct, you don't *need* to add the "sqlParameterName" tags.
+When defining your struct, you don't *need* to add the "db" tags.
 But if your query uses lowercase variable names (as mine did), your struct will need to have exportable field names (as above) you can translate between the two with a tag.